antonioChristofoletti/course-alura-bdd/myNotes.md

 # BDD

-## What is It
+## What is It?

-It is a software development technic that the idea is that the whole team has a common language to discuss and document the behavios, rules and acceptance scenarios related to the software features.
+It is a software development technic in which the idea is that the whole team uses a common language to discuss and document the behaviors, rules and acceptance scenarios related to the software features.

-It is a complement to the TDD for the developers.
+Reunite the technical team and non technical team in order to define behaviors nd key points of the application, and then, start the developement.

+The BDD scenarios can be use in the TDD and test automation.

 ## Motivation:

 - Improve and make easier the communication between the team;
+- Make a software demands people with different backgrounds and this can be make the communication hard;
 - Help the whole team understand the rules and behaviors of the system.

 ## How to use

 -> Discovery;
--> Document;
+-> Document (Acceptance Criteria Given-When-Then);
+-> Automatization (Cucumber, Gerkin, TDD);
--> Automatic;
+-> Validate.

 ## Cucumber

-QA Tool that allow to acceptance scenarios in a higher level with the whole team, for example, and then code the automazided test with JUnit.

-It has a web platform and libraries (dependencies) for the application.
-So It is possible integrate the acceptance scenarios.
+BDD Tool that helps creating BDD scenarios, documentation and automatization of them.

 # Tests